-- No spandex, leather, or pleather pants, skirts, or shorts - Shorts, skirts, dresses, and skorts must be mid-thigh or longer - Shirts must be tucked in - No leggings unless under a skirt or dress - Long shirts are not considered a dress - Hair must be clean and out of the face and be a natural color - · No symbols or shapes may be cut into the hair - No backless shoes - No pierced ring or stud in visible body parts besides ears (e.g. lip, nose, eyebrows, tongue) - No gauges in ears - · All tattoos must be completely covered - A student's attire cannot cause a distraction - All backpacks or over-sized bags/purses must be see-through (clear or mesh). - Appropriate mask/face covering will be required for all students in grades 1 12.
+- Shirts must not be oversized - Pants must fit at the waist or a student must wear a belt; there will be no sagging.
+Students whose pants are sagging will have their pants cinched with a zip tie. - Pants may not have any holes exposing skin above the knee - No spandex, leather, or pleather pants, skirts, or shorts - Shorts, skirts, dresses, and skorts must be mid-thigh or longer - Shirts must be tucked in - No leggings unless under a skirt or dress - Long shirts are not considered a dress - Hair must be clean and out of the face and be a natural color - No symbols or shapes may be cut into the hair - No backless shoes - No pierced ring or stud in visible body parts besides ears (e.g. lip, nose, eyebrows, tongue) - No gauges in ears - All tattoos must be completely covered - A student's attire cannot cause a distraction - All backpacks or over-sized bags/purses must be see-through (clear or mesh). - Appropriate mask/face covering shall be optional for all students in grades PK-12.